adnanalamin/Adnan-Art-And-Craft-Client/README.md

 Adnan ART & CRAFT is your gateway to a world of artistic expression and craftsmanship.
 Whether you're a seasoned artisan or a novice crafter, we invite you to join our community and embark on a creative journey like no other!

+## Installation

+To run the Study Squadron project locally, follow these steps:

+1. Clone this repository.
+2. Navigate to the project directory.
+3. Install dependencies using `npm install`.
+4. Start the development server using `npm run dev`.